 Closing date for January 2018 start is 14th July 2017.
 Late applicants may be considered based on placement availability.

-The programme is taught by a team of experienced ultrasound practitioners both in the university and clinical setting.
+The course is taught by a team of experienced ultrasound practitioners both in the university and clinical setting.
 Top of the range ultrasound equipment and test phantoms, as well as simulated practice facilities (MedaPhor Scan Trainer), are available at the university to prepare you for your time on clinical placement.
-We currently have the largest MedaPhor ultrasound simulation lab in the world, which is an excellent advantage for our students.
+We currently have one of the largest MedaPhor ultrasound simulation lab in the world, which is an excellent advantage for our students.

-Some of the formative clinical assessments will be performed using the Scan Trainer technology, ensuring you are confident in a range of basic skills before even attempting to scan a patient.
+Some of the formative clinical assessments will be performed using the Scan Trainer technology, ensuring you are confident in a range of basic ultrasound skills before even attempting to scan a real patient.
 The ultrasound machines and practice simulators are housed in a purpose built skills lab, where you will be able to consolidate your theoretical knowledge and practical skills during the academic blocks at university, ensuring you are adequately prepared with the appropriate skills, prior to each placement block.

 This course is accredited by the Consortium for the Accreditation of Sonographic Education (CASE).
 Students are required to be student members of the Society & College of Radiographers (SCoR) whilst in training, and on completion, registration with the SCoR's voluntary register of Sonographers will be expected by employers.